Roybin0/minesweeper-game/README.md

 ## Future Features

 In a standard game of Minesweeper, if a player reveals a space that has 0 mines in the surrounding spaces, the board continues to reveal surrounding spaces until it finds a value.

-I would like to add this functionality to the Minesweeper Game in the future.
+The current game can reveal the immediate surrounding spaces of a single space with a value of 0.
+If further spaces reveal 0, the spaces surrounding the new 0 are not revealed.
+This functionality should be added in the future.

+Creating the game board as an object may make this easier.

 ## Validator Testing